czbiohub-sf/cerebra/README.md

 pip3 install -e .
 ```

-Unfortunately, as of now `cerebra` is not installable on Windows. `cerebra` depends on the [pysam](https://pysam.readthedocs.io/en/latest/index.html) library, which at the moment is only available on Unix-like systems.
+As of present `cerebra` is not installable on Windows. `cerebra` depends on the [`pysam`](https://pysam.readthedocs.io/en/latest/index.html) library -- or rather, `pysam` is a dependency-of-a-dependency -- and currently this library is only available on Unix-like systems.

 Usage
 -----